NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/command-line-completion.md

 1. Run `npm config get prefix` to get the npm global packages installation location.

 2. Add the npm location to the `Path` environment variable.
-For more information, refer to the [Microsoft document](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14))

 3. Make sure to add the npm location to `Path` before `%SystemRoot%` because default `hh.exe` is in `%SystemRoot%`, and it will take precedence over `hh-shorthand` otherwise.